magomimmo/cljs-start/README.md

 * open the `~/Developer/wonderful-lib/dev-resources/public/index.html`
   page in Chrome
 * click the `Sources` tab the Developer Tools Window
-* hit `Cmd+o` (or the corresponding keys chord of your operating system)
+* hit `Cmd+O` (or the corresponding keys chord of your operating system)
 * type `js/core` in the search field
 * select the first match from the result set
   (i.e. `...js/wonderful-lib/core.cljs`).
 The source code of the `core.cljs` will be displayed in the a new tab.

-Now click on the line number corresponding to the `(if greeting` code line and just reload the `index.html` page.
+Now click on the line number you for which you want to set a breakpoint and just reload the `index.html` page.

-Unfortunately the very first time you reload the page, the debugging session close the `core.cljs` file and open the `wonderful-lib.js` file emitted by the CLJS compiler.
+Unfortunately the very first time you reload the page, the debugger close the `core.cljs` file and open the `wonderful-lib.js` file emitted by the CLJS compiler instead.

 To overcome this problem just open the `core.cljs` again.